nnhung232/AWS-CCP/cheatsheet.md

 # AWS Cloud Concepts
 ## 6 Advantages of Cloud
+- Trade capital expense for variable expense: Instead of having to invest in data centers & servers before you know how you're going to use them, you can only pay when you consume computing resources, and pay only for how much you consume.
+- Benefit from massive economies of scale: by using cloud computing, you can achieve a lower variable cost than you can get on your own.
+Because usage from hundreds of thousands of customer is aggregated in the cloud, providers such as AWS can achieve higher economies of scale, which translates into lower pay as-you-go price.
+- Stop guessing about capacity.
+- Increase speed and agility.
+- Stop spending money running and maintaining data centers
+- Go global in minutes
 ## Cloud computing models
+- Infrastructure as a Service (IaaS): Các service infrastructure cơ bản (basic building blocks for cloud IT).
+VD như: ta lauch và manage 1  cloud linux server, đó là IaaS.
+IaaS provide highest level of flexibility and management control over IT resources.
+Các IaaS:  Virtual private cloud (VPC), Elastic cloud compute (EC2), Elastic block store (EBS).
+- Platform as a Service (PaaS):
 ## Type of Cloud Deployment
 ## Cloud Architecture Design Principles
 ### AWS Well-Architected Framework design principles